Meet our instructors

 MCAT: 518

-Sarrah is a Los Angeles native, currently working in Rochester, New York where she is currently working as a Parkinson's disease clinical research coordinator at the University of Rochester.
-Her interests in medicine lie in public and community health, especially women’s health.
-When she is not working, Sarrah can be found playing Bananagrams, perusing the aisles of Trader Joe’s, doing the NYT crossword, or attempting a recipe from the Great British Baking Show.
+Sarrah is a Los Angeles native and a first-year med student at UCSF.
+Her interests in medicine lie within public and community health, especially women’s health.
+When she is not studying, Sarrah can be found doing the NYT crossword, watching the latest reality dating show (currently the Ultimatum!), and exploring the SF food scene.

 -